seungu1108/fromage_fashion/flutter_demo/README.md

-# try_chatbot2
+# FLUTTER for demo

-A new Flutter project.
+A Flutter project for our model's demo

 ## Getting Started